babashka/sci/doc/libsci.md

     - [Using libsci from Python](#using-libsci-from-python)
   - [References](#references)

 To use sci as a shared library from e.g. C++, follow along with this tutorial.
-We illustrate what is happening when you run the script `libsci/compile-libsci` and `libsci/compile-cpp`.
+We illustrate what is happening when you run the tasks `libsci:compile` to build the shared `libsci` library and headers; and e.g. `libsci:compile-cpp` to build a trivial executable in a specific language, that uses the shared `libsci` library to evaluate arbitrary input strings as Clojure code.

-There are also instructions at the end for using the shared library from Python using ctypes.
+There are instructions for using the shared library from C++, or Python using `ctypes`, or from Rust using `bindgen`.

 ## Prerequisites

-If you want to run this script yourself, prepare as follows:
+If you want to compile `libsci` yourself, prepare as follows:

 - Download [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases) and
   set `GRAALVM_HOME`.
 Currently we use Oracle GraalVM 21 (double-check `.github/workflows/ci.yml` for what CI is currently using).
 - Install [lein](https://github.com/technomancy/leiningen).
 This is used for compiling Clojure code.

-- You should have `g++` available to compile C++ code.
+Then, to use `libsci` from a specific language, you should have its tools, listed in each section below (e.g. `g++` to compile C++).

 ## Babashka tasks

-Convenient `babashka` tasks are provided to compile `libsci` and most of the examples mentioned here, see `bb tasks` for the full list.
+Convenient `babashka` tasks are provided to compile `libsci` and most of the examples mentioned here, which can be run from the `sci` project root directory. e.g. `bb libsci:compile`.

+See `bb tasks` for the full list of tasks.

 ## Walkthrough